 We kicked off marathon weekend with a poorly planned evening.
-The g/f was extremely busy during the week, as was I. This was my first mistake.
+My g/f was extremely busy during the week, as was I. This was my first mistake.
 I didn’t have a chance to do half the things I intended, including eating well.
 I didn’t get to go shopping, I didn’t get to relax, I didn’t get to sleep as well as I’d have liked.
 I resorted to Gatorade, Gu Brew and Perpetuem for far too many meals.

 Nutrition-wise, we did eat well all week though, but the higher than usual amount of carbs, despite sticking to sweet potatoes for the most part, didn’t make me feel that great.
 Dinners usually consisted of 100% paleo recipes, lots of BBQ chicken and veggies, spaghetti squash bolognese, eggs and bacon, and mostly paleo shepherd’s pie.
 Was feeling good but paranoid about getting carb loaded.
 Perhaps unnecessarily?

 Training went quite well.
 Unfortunately, like an idiot, I agreed to join a friend on a too-fast-for-me tempo run about 2 Sundays before the race.
 We ran 3 x 5 km at 3:50 pace, which is a much faster run than I am used to.
 I struggled in the wind but felt … Ok.
 The downside is I tweaked something in my knee.
-This put a damper on my confidence and further training, but it turned out ok, and gave me no pain during race.
+This put a damper on my confidence and further training, but it turned out fine, and gave me no pain during race.
 (After is a whole other matter!)

 In my last week I basically hit my key runs as prescribed.
 I did what I felt was a critical last tempo run..
 2 mi easy + 4 x 1.2 km @ 4:04 + 2 mi easy.
 It felt very, very easy, HR less than 170 (max is about 190) and my knee felt good.
 Did I dare to think I could complete the race at a 4:04 pace?!